iso 27001 statement of applicability

 • 35 controls remain the same but for a change in their control number and aligned to the four new categories

-• 11 new controls were added
+• 11 new controls

-• 23 controls were renamed
+• 23 controls renamed

-• 57 controls were merged into 24 controls
+• 57 controls merged into 24 controls

 What does it mean for your SOA?